JeelDobariya38/password-manager/docs/installing.md

     - check whether a update exist or not?

-    - if no, then you can;t update but, can surely enquire about the next upadate using github issues.
+    - if no, then you can;t update but, can surely enquire about the next update using github issues.

-    - if yes, check how big the upadte is and how it affect your expirence as user?
+    - if yes, check how big the update is and how it affect your expirence as user?

-    - to find the upadate impact you can check what the difference between your version and new version you updating to.
+    - to find the update impact you can check what the difference between your version and new version you updating to.

     - eg, if you update from 1.x.x to 2.x.x the the change will be big. if you update from 1.x.0 to 1.x.2 then change might be not visible even.